 Intake Session - Adults

 Our intake sessions help us get to know one another and help us design creative sessions and activities that will be the best fit for your or your child.
 We will want to review our boundaries and expectations for working together, and get to know your strengths, materials preferences, and goals for support.
 For adults, we schedule an intake appointment in one 50-minute session.

 Intake Sessions - Children

 For children under the age of 18, the intake process takes place within two separate 50-minute appointments.
 The first session is with the parent and the child's art therapist, without the child present (via Zoom or in-person).
 The second session is with the child and the art therapist.

 In the initial parent session, we'll review our practice policies, listen to your concerns, learn what you feel has helped in the past, and discuss how we will communicate and collaborate together to support your child.

-In your child's initial session, we will be helping your child get acclimated to our space and attuned to the art therapist they'll be working with.
+In your child's initial session, we will be helping your child get acclimated to our space and routines, and attuned to the art therapist they'll be working with.
 We'll be focusing on helping them feel comfortable and safe.
 We'll be getting to know the way your child prefers to communicate and create.

 Art therapy is new to most people.
 We want to make sure you have any questions answered to help you decide whether art therapy would be the right fit for your or your child.
 Please feel free to schedule a complimentary phone consultation at your convenience or we're happy to answer specific questions via email.
 Please check our Frequently Asked Questions page for general common questions.